 A call might be rated with an overall Quality Score of good, although the call experienced a 3% loss within a short period of time (e.g., 5 seconds in a 5-minute call).
 It is important to take into account the gap and loss density.
 Although a call may have an overall rating of good, a sudden burst of 3% packet loss in a period of 5 seconds may produce poor call quality.
 The same call with a 3% loss evenly distributed over the course of the call would sound good for the entire time.

 How do I see what kind of loss was experienced?

 To find out what kind of loss was experienced (evenly distributed or in bursts), click the red plus sign + next to the Call Quality Detail report to get advanced details (EndPoint Voice Quality Report).
 Look for the Burst Loss Density (BLD).
-The range will be 1 to 100 for desk phones such as Polycom.
-The range will be 1 to 255 for Virtual Office Mobile/Desktop/Online.
-The closer the number is to 100 (or 255 in the case of Virtual Office) will indicate that the loss happened in a burst (sudden loss of data, creating a gap or horrible quality for a short period).
+The range will be 1 to 100 for desk phones such as Poly.
+The range will be 1 to 255 for Work for Desktop, Work for Mobile.
+The closer the number is to 100 (or 255 in the case of Work for Desktop) will indicate that the loss happened in a burst (sudden loss of data, creating a gap or horrible quality for a short period).
 The smaller the number is will indicate that the loss was evenly distributed (or the loss did not happen as much during the bursts).
 As an example, you see a call quality report that says Local.BurstGapLoss BLD:99.6.
 A BLD of 99.6 would indicate that the loss happened in a burst.
 This screenshot displays where to find the BLD information in the report.

 Analytics for 8x8 Work depends on the device endpoint reporting what it receives.
 Since the data flows through the 8x8 iPBX, how can we get an accurate picture of how good a call is without having metrics reported by the 8x8 iPBX in addition to the end devices?